 10. Short Breaks Help Make Elden Ring More Digestible

 Elden Ring is a huge, huge game.
 There’s a lot to do and see.
-That’s why I think short breaks help break it down into a far more manageable experience.
-Completing the entirety of the game in a short period of time would be nigh impossible for anyone who isn’t a speedrunner.
+That’s why short breaks help break it into a far more manageable experience.
+Completing the entirety of the game in a short period of time would be nearly impossible for anyone who isn’t a speedrunner.